agravelot/FreedomOS/README.md

 ## How to build

-Clone the repo:
+Clone all the required repos:
 ```bash
 git clone --recursive https://gitlab.com/Nevax/FreedomOS.git
 ```
-For updating al the repos:
+To update all the repos:
 ```bash
 git pull --recurse-submodules
 ```